 A spouse pension may be commuted into a lump sum within a period of six months from the commencement of payments.
-Any amount of a spouse pension up to a maximum of 100 percent of the pension payable may be commuted into a lump sum payment.
+Any amount of a spouse pension, up to a maximum of 100 percent, may be commuted into a lump sum payment.